PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     - This is very important for screenreader users, and makes links and documents more usable for everyone.

-??? essential "3.7 Essential: Direct, descriptive links are given to open embedded content (eg. video, Padlet or Xerte objects) in full screen."
+??? essential "3.7 Essential: Direct, descriptive links are given to open embedded content (eg. video or Xerte objects) in full screen."

     - This makes content easier to access on smaller screens or with some assistive tools.
     - The link provides a fallback in case of problems with the embedded item.